omarsalem7/Summit-event/README.md

 ![screenshot](./assets/mac-mock.png)
 ![screenshot](./assets/mobile-mock.png)

-Main features of the project:
+Main features of this project:

 - This project files created using github workflow
 - There are two pages home and about